Thomas G. Waites: Career

 Waites moved to Iowa City, Iowa, to pursue a career as a playwright.
 While in Iowa, Tom wrote a play called Dark Laughter, based on the lives of William Faulkner and Dylan Thomas.
 The play was picked up by producer Barry Kemp, creator of the hit television series Coach.
 The play was moved to the Marin Theatre Center in Mill Valley, California.

-Tom next relocated to Los Angeles where he started the theatre company, TomCats.
+Waites next relocated to Los Angeles, where he started the theater company, TomCats.
 This is where he began his directing career.
-After two guest star appearances on NYPD Blue and some minor roles in small independent films and television shows, including a guest star in Buffy the Vampire Slayer, Mike Hammer, Private Eye with Stacy Keach and Sliders.
-At this time, Tom established himself as a top acting teacher.
-He opened the TGW Acting Studio in 2000 and his school continues to thrive today.
-He has coached such actors as Alfred Molina, Vinnie Pastore, Vinessa Shaw, Tim Guinee, Oliver Hudson and Jamie Harris.
+After two guest star appearances on NYPD Blue and some minor roles in small independent films and television shows, including a guest star in Buffy the Vampire Slayer, Mike Hammer, Private Eye with Stacy Keach, and Sliders.
+At this time, Waites established himself as a top acting teacher, which led to the opening of the TGW Acting Studio in 2000, which continues to thrive today.

+Upon returning to New York, Waites landed guest roles in Law & Order (four times) and Law & Order: Criminal Intent (two times) and starred in the soap opera One Life to Live as Decker Denton.
+Waites played Henry Stanton in Oz for four seasons.

+Waites has coached such actors as Alfred Molina, Vinnie Pastore, Vinessa Shaw, Tim Guinee, Oliver Hudson, and Jamie Harris.
 TGW Acting Studio was named the top school to study acting in New York City by Backstage in 2015.

-Tom directs and produces Off-Off-Broadway plays at his studio.
-Upon returning to New York, he directed the Off-Broadway hit Six Goumbas and a Wannabe, starring Annie McGovern and Kathrine Narducci.
-He also directed Golden Ladder (with Amy Redford) and numerous other Off and Off-Off-Broadway productions.
+Further pursuing his love for directing, Waites directed the Off-Broadway hit Six Goumbas and a Wannabe, starring Annie McGovern and Kathrine Narducci.
+He also directed Golden Ladder (with Amy Redford) and numerous other off-Broadway productions.
+Waites directed Joe Mantegna and Frances Fisher in a short film, Pandora's Box, for which he won Best Director at the Atlantic City Film Festival.

-Since returning to New York City he has landed guest roles in Law & Order (four times), Law & Order: Criminal Intent (two times) and starred in the soap opera One Life to Live as Decker Denton.
-Waites played Henry Stanton in Oz for four seasons.

-Tom directed Joe Mantegna and Frances Fisher in a short film, Pandora's Box, for which he won Best Director in the Atlantic City Film Festival.
+A prolific director, Waites most recently directed the play A White Man's Guide to Rikers Island, which had a successful run in New York City in 2022.
+His latest project, a feature film titled Target, was both written and directed by Waites and premiered in April 2023.